 - BookExpo for many years was three full days.
 Several years ago it was reduced to two and one-half days, and then subsequently reduced to two days.

-- While Reed, the company that manages BookExpo, offers statistics in a number of ways, here’s some insights on attendance from various years:
+- While Reed, the company that manages BookExpo, offers statistics in several ways, here are some insights on attendance from different years:

 – In 2009, there were 12,000 non-exhibitor attendees